JayaprakashReddy/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 How do you upgrade the CM agents?
 Steps to upgrade CM agents.
 1.Upgrade CM server
-2.Once the upgrdaded server is restarted , CM server Admin Console take throught the rest of the CM agents upgradation process
+2.Once the upgrdaded server is restarted , CM server Admin Console takes through the rest of the CM agents upgradation process
 ```

 ```